-Security services are provided by Politecnico; FIT does not have its own security department in Milan.7 Politecnico maintains a safety website available at dipartimentodesign.polimi.it/en/safety.
-Staff at the call center, which is available 24/7, are able to see security cameras at the main entrance of the Via Candiani 72 campus as well as a pedestrian entrance in Via Durando 10.
+Security services are provided by Politecnico; FIT does not have its own security department in Milan.
+The Safety unit coordinates the management of safety through the operational supervision of all processes falling within the Department's remit in the field of occupational health and safety.
+Staff at the call center, which is available 24/7, are able to see security cameras at the main entrance of the Via Candiani 72 campus, as well as at a pedestrian entrance in Via Durando 10.
 Emergency phones are located on the main floors of buildings with posted internal and external emergency numbers.
 Each building on campus has a designated employee who has received emergency training and is on call as a "first responder" in an emergency and may direct members of the community until appropriate emergency authorities arrive.
-The gates to the campus are open 7 am to 9 pm, Monday through Friday, and 7 am to 1 pm on Saturday.
+The gates to the campus are open 7:00 a.m. to 9:00 p.m., Monday through Friday, and 7:00 a.m. to 1:00 p.m. on Saturday.
 Only students with a valid safety ID may enter the laboratories.

-Programming on safety while traveling abroad and studying in the Milan program is provided both in mandatory pre-departure orientation and in orientation in Milan.
+Programming on safety while traveling abroad and studying in the Milan program is provided both in a mandatory pre-departure orientation and in orientation in Milan.
 This programming includes:

-- Distribution of information on enrollment in the U.S. State Department's Smart Traveler Enrollment Program (STEP); assistance for American victims of crime overseas via the U.S. State Department and local consulate; contact information for the local U.S. consulate; 24-hour emergency contact information for the FIT in Milan office; and instructions on how to use the resources of UHC, FIT's mandatory insurance for study abroad - A session at the Milan orientation with the American Security Consul addressing safety and security - Information on laws regarding drugs, alcohol, and other crimes, as well as information on medical issues, hospitals, doctors, and insurance abroad - Distribution of a wallet emergency card with emergency numbers (police, ambulance, etc.) with FIT in Milan emergency number and contact information, Politecnico contact information, nearest hospital and police addresses, taxi and emergency numbers, and, if on an academic trip outside of Milan, the hotel address/phone and cell phones of traveling professors or staff.
+- Distribution of information on enrollment in the US State Department's Smart Traveler Enrollment Program (STEP); assistance for American victims of crime overseas via the US State Department and local consulate; contact information for the local US consulate; 24-hour emergency contact information for the FIT in Milan office; and instructions on how to use the resources of United Healthcare (UHC), FIT's mandatory health insurance for students studying abroad - A session at the Milan orientation with the American Security Consul addressing safety and security - Information on laws regarding drugs, alcohol, and other crimes, as well as information on medical issues, hospitals, doctors, and health insurance abroad - Distribution of a wallet emergency card with emergency numbers (police, ambulance, etc.) with FIT in Milan emergency number and contact information, Politecnico contact information, nearest hospital and police addresses, taxi and emergency numbers, and, if on an academic trip outside of Milan, the hotel address/phone and cell phones of traveling professors and/or staff.
 For all academic trips, a handout is distributed with all city emergency information and instructions on what to do in case of emergency. - Completion of an online test covering fire/evacuation procedures, required for all members of the Politecnico